InfTkm/ethereum-lab1/README.md

 ```

-4) Examine the directory structure
+4) Examine the directory structure:

 * **contracts** holds solidity source code
   * Migrations.sol is a deployment contract